chuckreynolds/Selfish-Fresh-Start/readme.txt

 1. That's it... seriously.
 Everything is done already.
 Enjoy.

 == Changelog ==
+= 0.4 =
+* temporarily removed removing 'slugdiv' from posts and pages as it was found to hinder the edit permalink updating function. that's another issue with wordpress but had to stop hiding that until wp fixes that.

 = 0.3 =
 * added linkedin and google plus user fields